Established Program to Stimulate Competitive Research

 EPSCoR establishes partnerships with government, higher education and industry that are designed to effect lasting improvements in a state or region’s research infrastructure, research and development capacity, and its national research and development competitiveness.

 The EPSCoR program is directed at those jurisdictions that have not participated equably in competitive aerospace and aerospace-related research activities.
 Twenty-five states, the Commonwealth of Puerto Rico, the U.S. Virgin Islands and Guam currently participate.
 Five federal agencies, including NASA, conduct EPSCoR programs.

 NASA awards funding to universities and organizations across the country for research and technology development projects in areas critical to the agency’s mission.

 The Established Program to Stimulate Competitive Research (EPSCoR) program supports science and technology research and development at colleges and universities in areas, such as remote sensing, artificial intelligence, astrophysics and aeronautics.
 All of these are applicable to NASA’s work in Earth science, aeronautics, and human and robotic deep space exploration.

-EPSCoR RII Track-4: EPSCoR Research Fellows provides awards to build research capacity in institutions and transform the career trajectories of investigators and further develop their individual research potential through collaborations with investigators from the nation’s premier private, governmental, or academic research centers.
+EPSCoR RII: EPSCoR Research Fellows (formerly knowns as EPSCoR RII Track – 4) provides awards to build research capacity in institutions and transform the career trajectories of investigators and further develop their individual research potential through collaborations with investigators from the nation’s premier private, governmental, or academic research centers.